stasoid/DOBELA/readme.md

  - dobcon - console app, should work on Windows and Linux. dobcon is able to run [polyglot](https://codegolf.stackexchange.com/a/178900) in acceptable time
- - dobweb - online app at [stasoid.gihub.io/dobela](https://stasoid.github.io/dobela), transpiled to js with Emscripten. dobweb works good only for small programs, it runs [polyglot](https://codegolf.stackexchange.com/a/178900) very slowly
+ - dobweb - online app at [stasoid.gihub.io/dobela](https://stasoid.github.io/dobela), transpiled to js with Emscripten. dobweb works well only for small programs, it runs [polyglot](https://codegolf.stackexchange.com/a/178900) very slowly

 [DOBELA spec](spec.txt) - unfinished, based on [spec v13 at esolongs](https://esolangs.org/wiki/DOBELA).